tmforum-oda/oda-canvas/docs/developer/work-with-dockerimages.md

     gAAAAABmqQUa2nvJFaSX27nAhyflGSnmnvA5Aw0gwLa0NjsnK9bbjx-RPPBexroeYHKiCoHUmd0pxiFyHRgtJBkzuw3w8b4_Jw==
 ```

+The log timestamps are updated, so the log was newly written, but the second line is still the old one!

 This really came as a surprise for me.
-I expected the image to be repulled,
+I expected the docker image to be repulled.
-because the imagePullPolicy for prerelease versions is automatically set to "Always".
+In the charts we have configured the deployments in a way, that prerelease images automatically get the imagePullPolicy "Always".
+This means, even if a  docker image with the same name already exists it is looking for updates in the remote docker registry.

 Check: